shootmanng/shootmanng.github.io/content/posts/AoCDay1solution.md

 # Coding (Python)

 *Disclaimer: I'm a relative newbie with programming, and these posts will be documenting essentially everything I'm learning, including Python itself, while solving these problems.
-Therefore, a lot, or some, of the following will seem very rudimentary/unnecessary to more experienced readers.*
+Therefore, a lot, or all, of the following will seem very rudimentary/unnecessary to more experienced readers.
+Further, my goal is to learn something new and solve puzzles, so my solutions will be far from optimal in terms of efficiency.*

 ## Part 1